skypher/weblocks/docs/source/quickstart.rst

 1. Play with lambdas and add a "Delete" button next after each task.
-2. Add ability to sort tasks by name or by completion flag.
+2. Add the ability to sort tasks by name or by completion flag.
-3. Read rest of documentation and make real application, using the full power of the Common Lisp.
+3. Read the rest of the documentation and make a real application, using the full power of Common Lisp.

 .. _Webinspector: https://developers.google.com/web/tools/chrome-devtools/inspect-styles/